 The Grouparoo Blog

-Grouparoo has the ability to connect to a Google Sheet to bring data into its customer data platform (CDP).
+Grouparoo is the Reverse ETL platform to connect Google Sheets data to your SaaS tools.
 This enables all of those crazy sheets out there to be the source of truth for your profiles and be fed into your marketing tools.
 Don't forget: with great power comes great responsibility!

 In Grouparoo, apps make the connection to facilitate data movement in the form of sources and destinations.
 In the Google Sheet case, what we need is to teach Grouparoo how to be able to read things in your Google Drive.
 It uses something called "Service Accounts."
 So let's make one of those if you haven't already.